-The conference will provide an opportunity to will assess the progress of the AI Sector Deal - which set out the Government’s approach to skills, infrastructure, research and finance in the sector - as a one year update is released.
+The conference will provide an opportunity to assess the progress of the AI Sector Deal - which set out the Government’s approach to skills, infrastructure, research and finance in the sector - as a one year update is released.

-Delegates will discuss what has been learnt so far, what more is needed to support the sector - and priorities for the Office of Artificial Intelligence and AI Council, set up to realise the full potential of AI to the economy as part of the sector deal.
+Delegates will discuss what has been learnt so far, what more is needed to support the sector - and priorities for the Office of Artificial Intelligence and AI Council, set up to realise the full potential of AI to the economy as part of the Sector Deal.

 Delegates will discuss the key priorities for meeting the UK’s AI skills demand including retaining AI graduates, developing a diverse workforce, and upskilling and reskilling the existing workforce.

 It follows the skills and talent package announced by the Government in February to support the growth of a world-leading AI sector in the UK - which includes plans for new industry-funded AI Masters, and 16 dedicated UK Research and Innovation AI Centre’s for Doctoral Training at universities.

 The UK’s positioning in the global AI sector will also be assessed - including discussion around competitiveness, international collaboration and its place as a world leader.

 Following the publication of the White Paper on Regulation for the Fourth Industrial Revolution - which set out plans to create a regulatory system that will support innovation while protecting citizens and the environment - and the AI Readiness Index 2019 - which ranked the UK second globally - delegates will discuss what more is needed to support the development and growth of AI across the UK.
 This includes considerations around the national data infrastructure that is required to enable widespread adoption of AI - such as ‘Data Trusts’, 5G and fibre broadband infrastructure and high performance computing.